A Sequential Algorithm for Generating Random Graphs: Abstract

 \section{Abstract}

-We present the fastest FPRAS for counting and randomly generating simple graphs with a given degree sequence in a certain range.
-For degree sequence $(d_i)_{i=1}^n$ with maximum degree $d_{\max}=O(m^{1/4-\tau})$, our algorithm generates almost uniform random graph with that degree sequence in time $O(m\,d_{\max})$ where $m=\f{1}{2}\sum_id_i$ is the number of edges in the graph and $\tau$ is any positive constant.
-The fastest known FPRAS for this problem \cite{JerrumSinclair1989} has running time of $O(m^3n^2)$.
+We present a nearly-linear time algorithm for counting and randomly generating simple graphs with a given degree sequence in a certain range.
+For degree sequence $(d_i)_{i=1}^n$ with maximum degree $d_{\max}=O(m^{1/4-\tau})$, our algorithm generates almost uniform random graphs with that degree sequence in time $O(m\,d_{\max})$ where $m=\f{1}{2}\sum_id_i$ is the number of edges in the graph and $\tau$ is any positive constant.
+The fastest known algorithm for uniform generation of these graphs \cite{MckayWormald1990b} has a running time of $O(m^2d_{\max}^2)$.
 Our method also gives an independent proof of McKay's estimate \cite{Mckay} for the number of such graphs.

-Our approach is based on \emph{sequential importance sampling} (SIS) technique that has been recently successful for counting graphs \cite{ChenDiaconisHolmsLiu,JoePersi,blanchet}.
-Unfortunately validity of the SIS method is only known through simulations and our work together with \cite{blanchet} are the first results that analyze the performance of these methods.
+We also use sequential importance sampling to derive fully Polynomial-time Randomized Approximation Schemes (FPRAS) for counting and uniformly generating random graphs for the same range of $d_{\max}=O(m^{1/4-\tau})$.

 Moreover, we show that for $d = O(n^{1/2-\tau})$, our algorithm can generate an asymptotically uniform $d$-regular graph.
-Our results are improving the previous bound of $d = O(n^{1/3-\tau})$ due to Kim and Vu \cite{KimVuSandwitch} for regular graphs.
+Our results improve the previous bound of $d = O(n^{1/3-\tau})$ due to Kim and Vu \cite{KimVuSandwitch} for regular graphs.